Guillermo Quiróz: Boston Red Sox

 On September 4, 2012, the Mariners traded Quiróz to the Boston Red Sox for cash considerations.
 Quiróz was designated for assignment on October 4.
 According to the International League transactions page, Quiróz was outrighted to the Pawtucket Red Sox on October 10, but chose to become a free agent.

 San Francisco Giants

-On November 20, 2012, He signed a minor league deal with an invite to spring training with the San Francisco Giants.
-On May 4, 2013 Quiróz hit his first career walk-off home run, a tenth inning, pinch-hit homer against former battery mate Brandon League of the Los Angeles Dodgers, leading the Giants to a 10–9 victory.
+On November 20, 2012, He signed a minor league contract with the San Francisco Giants that included an invitation to spring training.
+On May 4, 2013, Quiróz hit his first career walk-off home run, a tenth inning, pinch-hit homer against former battery mate Brandon League of the Los Angeles Dodgers, leading the Giants to a 10–9 victory.
 He was designated for assignment on August 8.
-He cleared waivers and was sent outright to Triple-A on August 11.
+Quiroz cleared waivers and was sent outright to the Triple-A Fresno Grizzlies on August 11.

 On November 15, 2013, Quiróz signed a minor league contract to return to the Giants.
+He was assigned to Triple-A Fresno to begin the 2014 campaign.
+On August 31, 2014, the Giants selected Quiróz's contract, adding him to their active roster.
+On November 3, Quiróz was removed from the 40-man roster and sent outright to Triple-A. He refused the assignment and subsequently elected free agency.

-In November 2014, Quiróz was outrighted to Triple A. He refused the assignment and became a free agent on November 3, and then was re-signed to another minor league contract with the Giants.
-He was released on July 15, 2015.
+On November 20, 2014, Quiróz re-signed with the Giants organization on another minor league contract.
+He made 27 appearances for the Triple-A Sacramento River Cats, batting .247/.303/.292 with 11 RBI and seven walks.
+Quiróz was released by San Francisco on July 15, 2015.